Security-Onion-Solutions/securityonion-docs/wazuh.rst

 In addition to overwriting rules, another option is to add child rules using ``if_sid``.
 In this example, suppose you are receiving Wazuh alerts for ``PAM: Login session closed`` and want to stop receiving those alerts for a particular user account.

-Let's start by using ``ossec-logtest`` with a default configuration:
+Let's start by using ``ossec-logtest`` with a default configuration and pasting in a sample log:

 ::